Admin-7/Mr-Robot-techniques/Persona-based-training-matrix.md

 * Technical: "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.
 * Behavior/habitual: [data management](https://myshadow.org/) and/or security hygiene best practices
 * Financial: issues relating specifically to currency systems (which are de-facto surveillance apparati by definition)

-# Targeted activists vs. Assholes with Resources

-* Use the "High" security level in your TorBrowser (disables JavaScript, HTML5 Web Fonts, etc.)
-* [Use dedicated virtual machines for specific purposes](https://theintercept.com/2015/09/16/getting-hacked-doesnt-bad/) to open documents you don't trust, and take other specialized tasks
-* Clean/audit your device's root TLS certificate stores (for instance, with [RootCertificateCheck](http://www.ghacks.net/2015/04/05/scan-your-windows-computer-for-untrusted-root-certificates/))

 * * *